cairneym/-DefenceInDepthPart2/02_DataClassificationAndMasking/Exercise2_Guidance.md

 Update your current deployment using T-SQL to do the following tasks:

 **1.**  Create a *USER WITHOUT LOGIN* named **MaskedUser**.
 Give this use *SELECT* permissions on the *Purchasing.Suppliers* table.
-**2.**  Create a Stored Procedure *Application.GetCustomerInfo* that accepts a parameter named *BypassMasking* which is used to decide whether to use an *EXECUTE AS* caluse to run as the *MaskedUser* or as the calling user.
+**2.**  Create a Stored Procedure *Application.GetCustomerInfo* that accepts a parameter named *BypassMasking* which is used to decide whether to use an *EXECUTE AS* clause to run as the *MaskedUser* or as the calling user.
 Both options do the same SELECT from the *Purchasing.Suppliers* table
 **3.**  Configure ***Auditing*** for WideWorldImporters to a new Storage Account.
 Once configured, execute the query `EXEC Application.GetCustomerInfo 0`.
 Check the Audit Log using the query
 ```
 WITH QueryWithXML